LoopKit/loopdocs/docs/loop-3/settings.md

 As with all Loop versions, you can manually bolus at any time by pressing the Bolus icon in the center of Loop's Main Screen.
 Any bolus recommendation that you see when you press the Bolus icon will be 100% of the Recommended Bolus.

+## Alert Management

+This row enables the user to modify Alert Permissions and to enable Missed Meal Notifications.

+### Missed Meal Notifications

+Loop detects situations where glucose excursions indicate you may have consumed carbs but did not enter them into Loop.
+When Missed Meal Notifications are enabled, you will be provided an alert that suggests when the meal was consumed and how many carbs are already absorbed at the time of the alert.
+You have the option to increase the grams of carbs to match your actual meal.

 ## Configuration